 I want to state an important warning right up front: IF YOUR SCHOOL HAS A PRE-LAW OR CRIMINAL JUSTICE MAJOR, DON’T DO IT.
 The hard evidence out there is that pre-law and criminal justice majors do worse on the LSAT and have worse outcomes when applying to law school.

 According to LSAC, who tracks these things, only 52% of criminal justice majors and 61% pre-law majors were accepted to law school.
 Compare that with philosophy, economics, and journalism majors, who were admitted to law school at rates of 82, 79, and 76 percent respectively.

-Let’s take a look at study of LSAT scores by major:
+Let’s take a look at a study of LSAT scores by major:

 Of those measured, the two majors supposedly tailored towards preparing students for law school have the worst performance on the exam that gets you in law school!

 There is no way to say this nicely, but don’t get lumped in with this group if you can help it.
 I realize there are great students at great schools pursuing these majors (Berkeley for example has a “legal studies” major), but it’s my firm belief that these majors don’t do anything to prepare you for law school that history, English, or political science doesn’t do better.

 We also can’t fully discount the possibility that these majors really are worse at preparing you for the LSAT.
 A known strategy for increasing your LSAT score is doing a lot of dense reading (think The Economist or The Wall Street Journal).
 English, philosophy, and history majors have you reading and thinking critically about dense material all the time.
 People also theorize that hard sciences will prepare you well for the LSAT, a topic discussed later in this post.